Banahlee/lennys-pizzeria/README.md

 # lennys-pizzeria
-Website for a mock pizzeria created for the purpose of UI design practice
+Website for a mock pizzeria created for the purpose of JSX and UI design practice

 To see website, use "npm install" in the terminal